CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

         ingredients=['water', 'salt', 'boric acid']
     )

-The responses can be retrieved from a project using:
+The response descriptors can be retrieved using:

 .. code:: python

+    from citrine.resources.descriptors import DescriptorMethods

+    # create an object that retrieves predictor responses from the project
+    descriptor_methods = DescriptorMethods(project.uid, session)

-    ingredient_fraction_descriptors = project.descriptors.from_predictor_responses(
+    ingredient_fraction_descriptors = descriptor_methods.from_predictor_responses(
         ingredient_fractions, [formulation_descriptor])

+This will return a real descriptor for each featurized ingredient with bounds ``[0, 1]`` and key in the form ``'{ingredient} share in simple mixture'``.

 Label fractions predictor
 -------------------------